bgarkow/final-project/README.md

         green.on()
         red.off()
         yellow.off()

+ What this code is saying is it is importing all the necessary components in the code.
+It is then giving each light a variable.
+Then it is saying that if the button is pressed it will run the sensor and the lights. "distance = sensor.distance * 100" is giving a varianle to the distance sensor.
+The final part of the code is showing if the distances are a certain amount then it will turn on the corresponding light.
  ```

 To create this code start by opening a terminal on the Rasberry Pi or linux machine in general.
 Type in the terminal "vim" and whatever the filename is then ".py" to show that is it a python file.
 For this example the filename is called, "final_project.py".